Aberdeen University F.C.: Early years

-In 1987–88, an Aberdeen side coached by former players, Craig Graham and Mark Stewart, finally reclaimed the Queen's Park Shield as SUSF Champions.
+In 1987–88, an Aberdeen side led by Club Captain Rab Adams and coached by former players, Craig Graham and Mark Stewart, finally reclaimed the Queen's Park Shield as SUSF Champions.
 Four Aberdeen players – Mark Thomson, Dave Lewis, Ali Bryce and Gavin Dennis went on to represent Scottish Universities with Bryce and Dennis picking up caps for the British Uni's team as well.
 The following season Steve Laing was picked as a member of the SUSF team.

 Mixed successes

-The final decade of the 20th century saw mixed fortunes for the Club.
+The final decade of the 20th century saw mixed fortunes for the club.
 Although the Club finally regained its rightful place in Amateur League Division 1 with promotion in 1996–97, it failed to win the SUSF Title and was almost relegated to Merit League 2.
 The best year was certainly season 1996–97 when the 2nd XI won the Paterson Trophy as well as promotion to Division 4, whilst the firsts also gained promotion and saw their hopes of winning the SUSF Title scupper by a dodgy goal-difference rule.
-These feats were recognised when the Club was awarded the Allender Trophy as best Club in the AA for only the second time.
+These feats were recognised when the club was awarded the Allender Trophy as best Club in the AA for only the second time.

 January 2000 saw a memorable day for the University F.C. when a strong Aberdeen side were held to a 0–0 draw in a friendly fixture held at Cameron Barracks.
 The Dons side included notable Premier Division players such as Gary Smith, Jim Hamilton, Ricky Gillies, Darren Mackie, Dennis Wyness and Kevin Rutkiewicz.
+The match was a tight affair and both sides had chances to win, Mark Peat in the Aberdeen goal and Ewan Scott in the Uni goal making crucial saves.

 Millennium era

 Season 1999–2000 provided the club with the pinnacle of its achievements in living memory.
-After finishing third in the Scottish Universities Championship, the University side went on a momentous BUSA Shield run which culminated in the defeat of De Montfort University 2–1 in Warwick in the Final of the British Universities' Shield Competition.
+After finishing third in the Scottish Universities Championship, the university side went on a momentous BUSA Shield run, travelling around the UK, which culminated in the defeat of De Montfort University 2–1 at the Warwick in the Final of the British Universities' Shield Competition.
 As first Scottish University ever to do so, it illustrates just what a landmark achievement it was for the club.
 Coached by Mike Ross and captained by Andrew "Taz" Johnson, the team included Scottish Universities representatives such as Kasper Neilson, Duncan Fisher, Ross Logie, Dougie McConnachie, American Brendan Hanke, and Scotland Amateur Internationalist Ross Preston.
-American Student Brendan Hanke scored both goals in the final, leading to the 2-1 win over de Montfort.
+American Student Brendan Hanke scored both goals in the final, leading to the hard fought 2–1 win over De Montfort which included hospitalisation for striker Donal Henretty and keeper Ewan Scott.